-In order to avoid a duplication of data collection, data collected by Statistic Denmark is used as primary data.
-In collaboration with Statistics Denmark, data from the Industry Commodity Statistics and Account Statistics are combined to comply with the variables listed in Table 11 in European Commission (2016) EC 2016/1251 of 12 July 2016.
+In order to avoid a duplication of data collection, data collected by Statistic Denmark is used as the primary data source.
+In collaboration with Statistics Denmark, data from the Industry Commodity Statistics and Account Statistics are combined to deliver and comply with the variables listed in the Commission implementation decision (EU) 2016/1251 (EU-MAP), Table 11.
 The type of data collection used for collection of the economic data is all based on census.
-Additional social parameters like gender, age etc. are collected as well, and will be added to the economic data.
+In addition to the economic data, social data on gender, age, education and nationality are collected and integrated with the economic data using data from Statistics Denmark's "Register-Based Workforce Statistic" and "Labour Market Account Statistic".